 I have to admit, I love every book I’ve ever written.
 A writer friend said to me in a commiserating tone, “Don’t you hate looking back at your books?
 I do!” and I thought, “No, I’m my own biggest fan!
-I love
+I love my books.”

 But of all my books, Happier at Home is my favorite.
 It’s my best book.
 It certainly has the best ending I’ve ever written—and endings are my specialty.
 I love the ending to this book.